 - Idyllic Southern France: Southern France enjoys a great quality of life and operates at a slower pace than its northern neighbors.
 Its fine food and wine and beautiful and historic cities are the envy of Parisians and encourage people from afar to expatriate to fully immerse in this idyllic yet vibrant setting.
 When in southern France, make sure to do as the locals do (which is oftentimes nothing!), and allow ample time to idle by the sea and stroll through fields of lavender.

 - Rich Cultural Heritage of Italy: Reaching all the way back to the Roman Empire, Italy's historical significance is apparent in the form of its countless monuments and ancient architecture.
-However rich its legacy, Italians are as proud as ever to be part of a nation that enjoys such a rich culture that largely resists tendencies to "modernize" and commercialize.
+However rich its legacy, Italians are as proud as ever to be part of a nation that enjoys such a vibrant culture that largely resists tendencies to "modernize" and commercialize.
 Explore traditional neighborhoods where social networks pulse in the streets, not online, and the streets are too narrow for "big box" stores to attempt to displace mom-and-pop shops.

 - Grecian Monuments: Equally impressive as its beautiful landscapes and vibrant culture, Greece's ancient monuments are awe-inspiring.
-We'll dig deep (pun intended) into the archaeology of Ancient Greece through visits to sites such as the Acropolis, Pompeii, Olympia, and Delphi to uncover (pun intended) one of the richest and most dynamic cultures ever.
+We'll dig deep (pun intended) into the archaeology of Ancient Greece through visits to sites such as the Acropolis, Olympia, and Delphi to uncover (pun intended) one of the richest and most dynamic cultures ever.

 Glanum showcases well-preserved ruins from the ancient Celts and Romans.
 This former town is nestled in the foothills of the Alpilles Mountains.

 Pisa is a vibrant, maritime city rich with historical sites.
 Located along the shoreline of central Italy, this city was once a key player in major trade routes.